passeng02/OrderPickSim/README.md

-Project as part of IE 630: Simulation Modelling and Analysis at IIT Bombay
+Project as part of IE 630: Simulation Modelling and Analysis at IIT Bombay.
+The project aims to compare different order pricking strategies for an imaginary warehouse designed partially with data from https://data.mendeley.com/datasets/pf2w725pw3/1.